heutelbeck/sapl-policy-engine/sapl-documentation/7_7_Monitoring.md

   metrics-enabled: true
 ```

-When `metrics-enabled` is `false` (the default in embedded mode), no metrics are recorded and there is zero runtime overhead.
+SAPL Node enables metrics by default.
+When embedding the PDP as a library, `metrics-enabled` defaults to `false`.
+When disabled, no metrics are recorded and there is zero runtime overhead.
 The property is a final boolean that the JIT compiler evaluates at startup.
 Dead metric recording branches are eliminated entirely.

 Configure Prometheus to scrape the metrics endpoint: